waynodiablo/Oystercard/pills/levels_of_stubbing.md

-# Stubbing 3rd Party Network APIS
+# Stubbing 3rd Party Network APIs

 In general you shouldn't be stubbing out behaviour on the object under test.
 The two key exceptions are when you have randomness or a 3rd party API.
 There are several different levels we can stub out the interaction with a 3rd party API such as Twilio (used for sending SMS messages).
 Say that we are using the Twilio gem liks so: